 At the bottom of the candle holder, write the name of the loved one you want to honor and remember.

-Paint liquid starch on the glass candle holder and then place paper on glass.
+Paint liquid starch on the glass candle holder and then place the paper on the glass.

 Use the paint brush and paper to cover the entire candle holder.